mlresearch/v124/_posts/2020-08-27-saleh-salem20a.md

 ---
 title: 'Prediction Intervals: Split Normal Mixture from Quality-Driven Deep Ensembles'
-abstract: "{Prediction intervals are a machine- and human-interpretable way to represent predictive uncertainty in a regression analysis.
+abstract: 'Prediction intervals are a machine- and human-interpretable way to represent predictive uncertainty in a regression analysis.
 In this paper, we present a method for generating prediction intervals along with point estimates from an ensemble of neural networks.
 We propose a multi-objective loss function fusing quality measures